FIRST HOLY COMMUNION

 — John 6:51

 Receiving the Holy Eucharist is a milestone in the life of every Catholic.
-The Sacrament of Penance is closely tied to the Eucharist, enabling us to offer the Sacrifice of the Mass more worthily and to receive Holy Communion more fruitfully.
+The Sacrament of Reconciliation is closely tied to the Eucharist, enabling us to partake of the Sacrifice of the Mass with a deeper, more intimate relationship with Jesus Christ.

-Normally, First Penance and First Holy Communion take place when a child is in the second grade, although they can occur at other times.
-To receive these sacraments, children must already be baptized in the Catholic Church and attend either religious education classes or a Catholic school.
-In addition, all students and their parents must attend a series of classes for First Penance (fall) and First Holy Communion (spring).
+First Reconciliation and First Holy Communion take place when a child is at least 7 years old and in the second grade at the time of formation.
+To receive these sacraments, children must already be baptized in the Catholic Church and attend either religious education sessions, Catholic school.
+In addition, all students and their parents must attend a series of sessions for First Reconciliation (fall) and First Holy Communion (spring).

 The Rite for Reconciliation of Individual Penitents with prayers can be found here.

-For more information, contact Kevin Corcoran, the Coordinator of Evangelization and Sacramental Preparation (firstname.lastname@example.org).
+For more information, contact Ben Fleser, the Director of Evangelization and Catechesis (email@example.com).